helgoboss/helgobox/doc/user-guide.md

 ## Tested controllers

-ReaLearn strives to support any general-purpose MIDI controller out there.
+ReaLearn strives to support any general-purpose MIDI/OSC controller out there.
 However, there are some things you should know:

 1. Not every controller works out of the box.